DynamicalSystemsGroup/bdp-lib/Research Notes/WIP AI for BDP.md

 - Following the dual purpose methodology of evaluation then deployment followed by the paper makes sense
 - Based on the paper and personal bias, it makes sense to consider as atomic of components as possible, especially with relation to ensemble learning

+### Deployment

+- Begin small with component only tests
+- Consider something similar to a "test-a-thon" for rapidly getting feedback

 ## Possible Next Steps